Port of Dubuque: History

 The Port of Dubuque was one of the first areas settled in what is now Downtown Dubuque.
 Its proximity to the river made the area convenient for a variety of industrial uses, including boat building, lumber transportation and storage, and ice harvesting.
 The 1868 opening of the first Dubuque Railroad Bridge to Illinois also strengthened the Port's role as a center for heavy industry.
 In addition to these purposes, the Port was a major landing site for many of the steamboats which traveled on the river.
 However, for most of its history, the low-lying Port area was unprotected against the frequent spring flooding of the Mississippi.
 For this reason, much of the city's commercial and retail businesses were built farther inland, centered on West 9th and Main Streets.

-The Port area was an ideal location for some of the city's early manufacturing companies, however.
+The Port area was an ideal location for some of the city's early manufacturing companies.
 In the 19th and early 20th centuries, Dubuque was a major boat building center on the Mississippi River, and this industry was centered on the Port area and the Ice Harbor.
-Alongside boat building, the Port was home to lumber yards, the Dubuque Star Brewery, and a Civil War-era Shot Tower.
+Alongside boat building, the port had lumber yards, the Dubuque Star Brewery and a Civil War-era shot tower.

-The region also has long been a transportation center in Dubuque.
+The region has long been a transportation center in Dubuque.
 U.S. highways 20, 151, 61, 52, and Iowa Highway 3 all converge in the Port of Dubuque.
-Also, the Chicago Central and Pacific and Iowa, Chicago and Eastern railroads run through the Port area.
-The current Dubuque Railroad Bridge, built in the 1890s, connected the city with population centers to the east.
+The Chicago Central and Pacific and Iowa, Chicago and Eastern railroads run through the Port area.
+The Dubuque Railroad Bridge, built in the 1890s, connected the city with population centers to the east.
 The Ice Harbor and Mississippi shoreline were the site of steamboat arrivals and departures in the city, and three of the city's four train stations were located in or near the area.

 In 1943, the Julien Dubuque Bridge was completed south of the Ice Harbor, thereby moving vehicular traffic over the Port, instead of through it, across the old Dubuque "High" Bridge.
 Following a record-breaking flood in 1965, the City of Dubuque began construction on a 30 ft flood protection wall to protect all of the city's riverfront from the seasonal flooding of the Mississippi River.
 This was completed in 1973.
 Boat building ended in the area in the early 1970s, and brewing came to a halt shortly after.

 The Port of Dubuque remained largely inactive until 1990.
-At that time, Iowa legalized riverboat gambling and the "Casino Belle" opened, afloat in the Ice Harbor.
-That boat would be replaced in the mid-1990s by the Diamond Jo Casino, named after Dubuque boatbuilder "Diamond" Joe Reynolds and his Diamond Jo Boat Line.
+At that time, Iowa legalized riverboat gambling and the Casino Belle opened, afloat in the Ice Harbor.
+That boat was replaced in the mid-1990s by the Diamond Jo Casino, named after the Dubuque boatbuilder "Diamond" Joe Reynolds and his Diamond Jo Boat Line.